Hyperbolic embedding of infinite-dimensional convex bodies: Introduction

-For polytopes, Chevet also gives general formulae to compute their intrinsic volumes of higher degrees using the support function $h_P(X)$ and some other quantities \cite[Proposition 3.6']{chevet1976processus}.
-But the answer to the following question remains unclear: \emph{is it possible to generalise the formulae for GB convex bodies, e.g. the notions from Malliavin calculus?}
+For polytopes, Chevet also gives general formulae to compute their intrinsic volumes of higher degree using the support function $h_P(X)$ and some other quantities \cite[Proposition 3.6']{chevet1976processus}.
+The technique of associating an infinite-dimensional GB convex body to its support function will allow us to work on function spaces instead of geometric objects while we try to understand GB convex bodies.
+But the answer to the following question remains unclear: \emph{is it possible to generalise the formulae for GB convex bodies, e.g. using the notions from Malliavin calculus?}

-Recall that $L^2(\Omega)$ admits an orthogonal decomposition $\overline{\bigoplus}_{n\geq 0}\mathfrak{H}_n$ by \emph{$n$-th Wiener chaos}.
-It turns out that the orthogonal projections of support function $h_K(X)$ in $\mathfrak{H}_n$'s can completely determines the size, position and shape of $K$.
-The support function $h_K(X)$ of $K$ is approximated by the support function $h_P(X)$ of polytopes contained in it.
-In a more general context, it is the estimation of suprema for infinite Gau{\ss}ian processes by its finite sub-processes \cite[Chapter 13]{boucheron2013concentration}.
+Recall that $L^2(\Omega)$ admits an orthogonal decomposition $\overline{\bigoplus}_{n\geq 0}\mathfrak{H}_n$ by the \emph{$n$-th Wiener chaos}.
+It turns out that the orthogonal projections of the support function $h_K(X)$ in $\mathfrak{H}_n$'s can completely determine the size, position and shape of $K$.
+The support function $h_K(X)$ of $K$ is approximated by the support functions $h_P(X)$ of polytopes contained in it.
+In a more general context, it is the estimation of the suprema for infinite Gau{\ss}ian processes by its finite sub-processes \cite[Chapter 13]{boucheron2013concentration}.

-It is worth remark that in \cite{debin2018hyperbolic}, Debin and Fillastre also discuss the orthogonal projection of $h_K(X)$ to $\mathfrak{H}_n$.
-Malliavin calculus generalises their discussion and further gives to these projections geometric significations: the projection of $h_K(X)$ to $\mathfrak{H}_0$ is the constant function of $V_1(K)/\sqrt{2 \pi}$, the projection to $\mathfrak{H}_1$ is the Steiner point of $K$ and its projection to $\overline{\bigoplus}_{n\geq 2}\mathfrak{H}_n$ stands for its shape (see Section \ref{sec-4.B}).
+It is worth remarking that in \cite{debin2018hyperbolic}, Debin and Fillastre also discuss the orthogonal projection of $h_K(X)$ to $\mathfrak{H}_n$.
+The Malliavin calculus generalises their discussion and further gives to these projections geometric significations: the projection of $h_K(X)$ to $\mathfrak{H}_0$ is the constant function of $V_1(K)/\sqrt{2 \pi}$, the projection to $\mathfrak{H}_1$ is the Steiner point of $K$ and its projection to $\overline{\bigoplus}_{n\geq 2}\mathfrak{H}_n$ stands for its shape (see Section \ref{sec-4.B}).
 Nevertheless, \emph{is it possible to tell the geometric signification of the projections of $h_K(X)$ to $\mathfrak{H}_n$ for each $n\geq 2$?}